AsumVictor/endiAPI/docs/EMAIL_VERIFICATION_FLOW.md

 **Why it happens:**
 - Supabase email verification tokens are **one-time use** and expire quickly (usually 1 hour)
-- Clicking the link twice causes the second click to fail
+- If you click the link twice, the second click will fail
 - If too much time passes, the token expires

 **Solution:**